AdobeDocs/experience-manager-65.de-DE/help/sites-deploying/best-practices-for-performance-testing.md

 ---
 title: Best Practices für Leistungstests
 seo-title: Best Practices for Performance Testing
-description: In diesem Artikel werden Gesamtstrategien und Methoden für Leistungstests sowie verschiedene hierfür verfügbare Tools beschrieben.
+description: In diesem Artikel werden die allgemeinen Strategien und Methoden für Leistungstests sowie einige der verfügbaren Tools zur Unterstützung des Prozesses beschrieben.
 seo-description: This article outlines the overall strategies and methodologies used for performance testing as well as some of the tools that are available to assist in the process.
 uuid: ab8720d6-b864-4d00-9e07-2e1699cfe7db
 contentOwner: User